klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 | --- | --- | --- |
 | tokenAddress | String | (optional) The address of the smart contract to call, which can be assigned later through `kip7Instance.options.address = '0x1234..'` |

-**NOTE** If you send a jsonInterface as a parameter that is not an implementation of KIP-7, you will get an error when using the methods of the class.

 **Return Value**